oracle/python-cx_Oracle/doc/src/api_manual/variable.rst

 .. attribute:: Variable.type

-    This read-only attribute returns the type of the variable for those variables that bind Oracle objects (it is not present for any other type of variable).
+    This read-only attribute returns the type of the variable.
+This will be an :ref:`Oracle Object Type <objecttype>` if the variable binds Oracle objects; otherwise, it will be one of the :ref:`database type constants <dbtypes>`.

+    .. versionchanged:: 8.0
+        Database type constants are now used when the variable is not used for binding Oracle objects.

 .. attribute:: Variable.values